joelyy-mcintyreks/notes/README.md

 Secondly, planning ahead is crucial.
 Make sure you have a plan for your day, week, or even month.
 Knowing what you want to achieve and when will keep you on track and prevent you from getting sidetracked.
 Use task management tools like Trello or Asana to help organize your workload.
 These tools can help break down large projects into smaller, manageable tasks.
  - 来自帮助助手

+# 2024-02-23
+- "Today's programming wisdom is: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In coding, this translates to writing clean, maintainable code that solves problems effectively without unnecessary complexity.
+Strive for readable and modular solutions, as they are easier to debug, enhance, and scale.
+Remember, a program is not just about making it work but also about making it understandable and adaptable for future needs."

+Another one could be: 'Premature optimization is the root of all evil' - Donald Knuth.
+This highlights the importance of initially focusing on getting the code right rather than prematurely optimizing, which can often lead to convoluted and hard-to-maintain code.
+Only optimize when you have identified bottlenecks through profiling or real-world usage data."